-The island is almost white - from limestone rocks, and karst deposits, which are responsible for the unique blue colour of the water.
+The island is almost white – from limestone rocks, which is responsible for the unique blue colour of the water.
 There are many wild rocky beaches, quarries and caves where you can wander and dive.

 Traveling through the Favignana rocks you must also see the Blue Marino beach.
 It is intimate, multi-level (you can jump into the water from the rocks) and strewn with caves (in the past the stone was mined for construction).
 Water on a small surface of the bay has various shades of blue.